ltb-project/white-pages/docs/mapmenu.rst

     $proxy_host = "mysquidproxy.example.com";
     $proxy_port = 3128;

-If you have to support a proxy with authentication, you can additionally set:
+If you your proxy require authentication, you must add the following parameters to the previous ones:

 .. code-block:: php

     $proxy_request_fulluri = true;
     $proxy_authentication_method = "basic";
     $proxy_auth_user = "user";
-    $proxy_auth_pass = "password
+    $proxy_auth_pass = "password";

 .. warning:: Only basic authentication is supported for now.
-If your proxy requires another authentication method, you will need to implement it in ``htdocs/geocode.php`` and submit a pull request.
+If your proxy requires another authentication method, like NTLM, Digest, SPNEGO or OAuth, you will need to implement it in ``htdocs/geocode.php`` and submit a pull request.

-if you have to support a proxy with SSL interception, you can additionally add a subset of the following SSL options :
+If you have to support a proxy with SSL interception, you can additionally add a subset of the following SSL options :

 .. code-block:: php